hardwario/website/content/academy/how-to-connect-blynk.en.md

 ---
-title: How to connect HARDWARIO with Blynk app
+title: Connecting with Blynk mobile app
 draft: false
 date: 2019-09-20T19:08:04.789Z
-weight: 59
+weight: 60
 description: >-
   In order for your IoT invention from HARDWARIO to send you notifications to your mobile, you need to pair it with Blynk.
 Check out our simple guide.